baxtersa/cozy-reads/README.md

 however you wish.
 Plan out your "To Read" list so that you are always looking forward to your next book.

-CozyReads will be available to download on iOS and iPadOS from the App Store soon.
+CozyReads is available to download on iOS and iPadOS from the App Store.

 ## Features